COVID-19 Community Update

 We have implemented agency-wide strategies to help mitigate the risk of COVID-19 exposure and to prepare our staff and organization to respond effectively if threat levels escalate.

-At this time, David Lawrence Center outpatient and residential services, including Crossroads, remain operational and are continuing to serve clients.
+At this time, David Lawrence Centers outpatient and residential services, including Crossroads, remain operational and are continuing to serve clients.
 Our Access Center remains open and is available to those with a need for behavioral health treatment.

 We continue to closely monitor information provided by national, state, and local government, as well as regulatory agencies.
 To help protect the health and safety of our clients and staff, we have taken the following measures: